ANewGalaxy/android-barcode-scanner/README.md

 This module add customizability to the zxing-android-embedded scanner v4.1.0: https://github.com/journeyapps/zxing-android-embedded

-It also includes a absract ScannerFragment class that can be extended for easy use.
+The example includes a AbstractScannerFragment class as an example of how to use the scanner in a fragment class.